Conformal Convolution and Monte Carlo Meta-learners for Predictive Inference of Individual Treatment Effects: Background

-\paragraph{Conformal prediction} Conformal prediction (CP) is a model-agnostic framework that gives an implicit confidence estimate in a prediction by generating prediction sets at a specified significance level $\alpha$~\citep{vovkAlgorithmicLearningRandom2022}.
-Notably, this framework allows for (conservatively) valid non-asymptotic confidence predictors under the exchangeability assumption, assuming training/calibration data exchangeability with test data, a slightly less stringent assumption than data independence.
-The prediction sets in CP are formed by comparing nonconformity scores of examples that quantify how unusual a predicted label is, i.e., these scores measure the disagreement between the prediction and the actual target.\\ More specifically, we define a prediction interval $\hat{C}(x_{n+1})$, for test object $x_{n+1} \in \mathbf{X}$, by computing following conformity scores $R_i^y$, based on conformity measure $A$, for each $y \in \mathbb{R}$, using training data $z_i = (x_i, y_i), i=1,...,n$:
+Conformal prediction (CP) is a model-agnostic framework that gives an implicit confidence estimate in a prediction by generating prediction sets at a specified significance level $\alpha$~\citep{vovkAlgorithmicLearningRandom2022}.
+Notably, this framework allows for (conservatively) valid non-asymptotic confidence predictors under the exchangeability assumption, assuming training/calibration data exchangeability with test data, a slightly less stringent assumption than the IID assumption.
+The prediction sets in CP are formed by comparing nonconformity scores of examples that quantify how unusual a predicted label is, i.e., these scores measure the disagreement between the prediction and the actual target.\\ More specifically, we define a prediction interval $\hat{C}_\alpha(X_{n+1})$, for test object $X_{n+1} \in \mathcal{X}$, by computing the conformity scores $S_i^y$, based on conformity score $s$ for each $y \in \mathbb{R}$, using training data $Z_i = (X_i, Y_i), i=1,...,n$: